Overview

 - Label: Enter a descriptive name (e.g., "Company Inc.")

-- Description: (Optional) Add additional details
+- Description: (Optional) Add details about this scan source

 - Click Create & Open CloudFormation